WTO to examine China-Aust wine dispute

 "Australia remains open to further discussions with China to resolve this issue," they said in a statement on Tuesday night.

-The dispute settlement body, which met behind closed doors in Geneva on Tuesday, agreed to Australia's second request after its first attempt was blocked by China, Reuters reported.
+The dispute settlement body, which met behind closed doors in Geneva on Tuesday, agreed to Australia's second request after its first attempt was blocked by China.

+"China regrets that Australia decided to further its panel request with regard to the dispute," China's delegate said in a statement to Reuters.

+"China will vigorously defend its legitimate measures in the following proceedings and is confident that its challenged measures are consistent with relevant WTO rules."

 China last year slapped tariffs of around 200 per cent on Australian winemakers.